Content from Dawn Quesnel, CPCC, PCC

 DO keep your resume updated – you never know when you might need it.

-Dawn Quesnel, aka Coach DQ is bold, innovative, passionate, fun, and stands out from the crowd!
+Dawn Quesnel, aka coach DQ is bold, innovative, passionate, fun, and stands out from the crowd!
 Her motto is: “Life is too short!
 Do what you love!”
-Her work has been recognized by industry leaders including being named by the International Coach Federation New England “Career Coach of the Year” in June 2011.
+Her work has been recognized by industry leaders including being named by the International coach Federation New England “Career coach of the Year” in June 2011.
 Certified as both a career, and a life coach, her company Career Life Balance, specializes in working with top performers through job and career changes, help them to better negotiate raises, and promotions to accelerate their career so they can love their life with a little more balance.

 To find out more about DQ’s coaching programs and services, please visit the following links: